brianlangseth-NOAA/quillback_rockfish_2021/write_up/or/_main.md

 \end{centering}

+[Do I need to describe that these were expnaded comps - or is that implicit in our choice of sample size?]

 ### Recreational Fishery

 #### Landings

 _Historic Ocean Boat Landings (1979 – 2000)_

 Recently, the Oregon Department of Fish and Wildlife (ODFW) undertook an effort to comprehensively reconstruct all marine fish recreational ocean boat landings prior to 2001 (pers. comm.
 A. Whitman, ODFW).
-Reconstructed catch estimates from the Oregon Recreational Boat Survey (ORBS) improve upon estimates from the federal Marine Recreational Fisheries Statistical Survey (MRFSS), which have known biases related to effort estimation and sampling [@VanVoorheesetal_2000] that resulted in catch estimates considered implausible by ODFW.
+Reconstructed catch estimates from the Oregon Recreational Boat Survey (ORBS) improve upon estimates from the federal Marine Recreational Fisheries Statistical Survey (MRFSS), which have known biases related to effort estimation and sampling [@van_voorhees_evaluation_2000] that resulted in catch estimates considered implausible by ODFW.
 However, the ORBS sample estimates are known to lack the comprehensive spatial and temporal coverage of MRFSS.
 Addressing this coverage issue is a major part of this reconstruction.
-In general, the base data and methodology for these reconstructed estimates are consistent with recent assessments for other nearshore species [@Dicketal_2016; @Dicketal_2018; @Haltuchetal_2018; @Copeetal_2019].
+In general, the base data and methodology for these reconstructed estimates are consistent with recent assessments for other nearshore species [@dick_china_2016; @dick_bluedeacon_2018; @haltuch_lingcod_2018; @cope_cabezon_2019].

 Prior to 2001, ORBS monitored marine species in both multi-species categories, such as rockfish, flatfish, and other miscellaneous fishes, and as individual species, such as lingcod or halibut.
 For this comprehensive reconstruction, four species categories were selected to reconstruct, including rockfish, lingcod, flatfish and miscellaneous, which constitute the bulk of the managed marine fish species.
 Quillback rockfish are a component of the rockfish species category.